If you need a room air purifier to get rid of allergens in your home or office, it's hard to beat a Honeywell.

 If you want to make a quick check on the current price of the HPA300 at Amazon, click here.

 The HPA300 is just one of a family of True HEPA air purifiers made by Honeywell.
-In this review, we'll take a close look at the HPA300 and then compare it to the smaller members of the family.
-And we'll meet the new "smartie" in the family, the Honeywell Bluetooth Smart Air Purifier.
+In this review, we'll take a close look at the HPA300 and then compare it to the other members of the family.

 If you don't have time to read the whole article, you can click on your most pressing question in the Quick Navigation below.
 Or just keep scrolling to read the rest.